Query governance

 -

-Failed SQL: You can set filter conditions to identify the SQL statements that you want to view.
+Failed SQL: Set filters to identify the SQL statements you want to view.

 Note-